coderofgames/noise/readme.md

         the noise planet example on cpu then copies opens the images, copies them to a hardware texture using a lockable texture object then hopefully copies them into the D3D_USAGE_DYNAMIC data pool for faster rendering.
 I think I wrote this in 2008.
+        Also the shader is from Realtime Shaders by Wolfgang Engel.
         </p>
     </div>